 For her doctoral research, she explored how children’s active travel to school is associated with environmental attributes in Auckland.

-“After I completed my master’s degree, I worked as a research officer at the Human Potential Centre where I became familiar with active travel (eg walking and cycling) and the built environment.
+“After I completed my master’s degree, I worked as a research officer at the Human Potential Centre where I became familiar with active travel (like walking and cycling) and the built environment.
 I was attracted to this topic because I was born and raised in Tokyo, and it was socially acceptable for Japanese children to walk or cycle around their neighbourhoods on their own.
 But when I moved to Auckland, it was the opposite – many Kiwi kids were driven to school and other places.

 “New Zealand has one of the highest rates of child obesity, and one of the lowest rates of active travel to school internationally.
 Children’s active school travel is interrelated with multifaced factors including built and social environments, households and children.
 Shorter distances to school and higher safety perceptions are key for children actively travelling to school.
 My research may contribute to informing and measuring changes in children’s active school travel.”